hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 Used for the emerald puzzle in the secret area on level 6 of ``UW1``

 Likely that this trap is hard coded.
-Checks for the presense of an emerald on 4 tiles and creates a TODO runestone as a reward.
+Checks for the presense of an emerald on 4 tiles and creates a runestone as a reward.

 ###### Vending Machine Spawning Trap
 ``Quality`` 41